-Long-term Positive - There is a commitment to increase supply to provide the right type of homes in the right location.
-Prevention Positive - It is our aim to provide suppor to ensure people live and remain in the right type of home.
-Integration Positive - Achieving WHQS for all existin council houses and delivering new socia housing will contribute to the integration within communities.
+Long-term Positive - There is a commitment to increase supply to provide the right types of homes in the right location.
+Prevention Positive - It is our aim to provide support to ensure people live and remain in the right type of home.
+Integration Positive - Achieving WHQS for all existing council houses and delivering new social housing will contribute to the integration within communities.
 Collaboration Positive - To deliver in partnership with stakeholders to support positive impacts for all our tenants.
 Involvement Positive - Communication with tenants, Members and other stakeholders.

-Well-being Goals Impact Prosperous Wales Positive - Existing social homes are WHQS compliant and meet the changing housing needs.
+Well-being Goals Impact

+Prosperous Wales Positive - Existing social homes are WHQS compliant and meet the changing housing needs.
 Also Providing good quality new social homes aiming for low/zero carbon.
 Maximising local employment and training opportunities for local people.
 Resilient Wales Positive - Developing low / zero carbon homes through modern methods of construction and technologies.
-Ensuring that all statutory compliance requirement are adhered to.
-Healthier Wales Positive - Ensuring all existing homes ar new homes are fit for purpose and meet the needs of all people.
-Positive - Provide good quality homes fo More equal Wales the most vulnerable people in society.
-Cohesive Wales Positive - Contributing to attractive, viab and safe communities Positive - Contributing to attractive, viab
+Ensuring that all statutory compliance requirements are adhered to.
+Healthier Wales Positive - Ensuring all existing homes and new homes are fit for purpose and meet the needs of all people.
+More equal Wales Positive - Provide good quality homes for the most vulnerable people in society.
+Cohesive Wales Positive - Contributing to attractive, viable and safe communities Vibrant Wales Positive - Ensuring all communities housing needs are supported Globally responsible Wales Positive - The HRA Business Plan will contribute to the improvement of the economic, social, environmental and cultural wellbeing of Wales.

-4.00 CONSULTATIONS REQUIRED / CARRIED OUT 4.01 Detailed consultation will be undertaken with tenants and elected members to inform the preparation of the WHQS investment programme.
+4.00 CONSULTATIONS REQUIRED / CARRIED OUT 4.01 The report was presented to Community & Housing Overview and Scrutiny Committee 14 th December 2022 and Cabinet on the 17 th January, 2023.
+Detailed consultation will be undertaken with tenants and elected members to inform the preparation of the WHQS investment programme.
 4.02 Full local consultation is carried out for each new build scheme.